wso2/docs-choreo-dev/en/developer-docs/docs/choreo-samples/quick-deploy-a-sample.md

 # Quick Deploy a Sample

-Choreo provides a **Quick Deploy** option for samples, allowing you to deploy a sample with a single click.
+{{ product_name }} provides a **Quick Deploy** option for samples, allowing you to deploy a sample with a single click.
 This feature enables you to quickly explore and experiment with the sample.

 ## Prerequisites

 Before you start using the samples, complete the following steps:

-- If you're signing in to Choreo for the first time, follow these steps to create an organization and project:
+- If you're signing in to {{ product_name }} for the first time, follow these steps to create an organization and project:
-    1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in using your preferred method.
+    1. Go to the [{{ product_name }} Console](https://console.choreo.dev/) and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.
 This creates the organization and takes you to its **Overview** page.